 However, you need to be careful how you rev the engine.
-You don’t want the tachometer to reach the red line or it could create damage to the engine.
+You don’t want the tachometer to reach the red line, or it could cause damage to the engine.
 Follow our directions, showing you how to rev the engine safely.

 Frequently Asked Questions